GaloisInc/Coq-Flow-Equivalence/README.md

-Contains a Coq formalization of flow equivalence, adapted from
+This repository contains a Coq formalization of flow equivalence, adapted from

 > Cortadella, Jordi, Alex Kondratyev, Luciano Lavagno, and Christos P. Sotiriou.
 "Desynchronization: Synthesis of asynchronous circuits from synchronous specifications."
 IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems 25, no. 10 (2006).
 DOI 10.1109/TCAD.2005.860958.